lbussy/brew-bubbles/docs/assembly/index.rst

 Sensors
 -------

 Obtain some Dupont headers and a crimper from any of the usual places.
 Crimp a 3-pin female header on your sensors and plug them in.
+Some have asked about the pin order and the potential to change it to facilitate soldering a DS18B20 sensor directly to the PCB.
+That configuration was how I did my early prototypes, and it was a nicer form factor.
+However, I quickly found out that the ESP8266 would heat the surrounding parts, and the sensor read about 10°F higher than it should.
+Other projects get away with this, I believe, because they use sleep mode on the controller.
+As a web-delivered application, that was not an option for me.

 Bracket and Mounting
 --------------------